adobe/helix-importer-ui/docs/download-pdf.md

 Page to consider: https://main--hlxsite--kptdobe.hlx.page/content/page-with-pdf

-This is dummy page, do not worry about the look and feel.
+This is dummy page, do not worry about the look and feel or if the content is meaningful.
 The goal is to convert that page to docx AND to tell the importer to download the referenced PDF.

 Here is an import.js example: